 However, when selecting an IUL policy, it’s important to pay attention to its cap rate and participation rate, as these will determine how much upside you can earn when the market rises.

 The cap rate is the maximum percentage growth a subaccount can experience in any one crediting period.
-This rate varies from one company to the next but is often in the range of 9-13%.
+The cap rate varies from one company to the next but is often in the range of 7-11%.

 A cap rate usually is locked for one year and can be changed at the insurer’s discretion after the lock has expired.